Virtual Workout Websites, Exercise Apps Worth Trying at Home

 Crossrope offers a unique and versatile 30-minute, full-body workout using a jump rope.
 You have the option of choosing either the lean set for $99 or the strong set for $149.
 The difference between the two is that the lean set is meant to help burn fat, gain lean muscle, and boost cardio whereas the strong set is more geared towards improving strength and full-body muscle engagement.
 The app itself costs $10 per month and offers access to every workout, the fitness challenges, and jump rope counting mode.

 The cool thing about this app is that it tracks everything!
 It can track reps and sets, if you're into weightlifting.
 You can also build your workout routine from scratch!
 We recommend this app for avid weightlifters and gym-goers.

 This app is great because it's easy and straight-forward.
 You can search the app for different workouts, lengths, instructors, and more.
 There are ten different types of classes, and although cycling is the majority - they do offer other classes as well!
 Keep in mind you will need to get a Peloton bike to get the most value out of this app.
 Also, the digital membership required to access it is $12.99 per month plus tax.
 The Peloton bike itself, both the basics and essentials packages cost over $2,000.

-We sincerely hope Optimum’s list of recommended fitness apps and websites helped you to decide on one worth subscribing to!
-Improving your health and working to get into better shape is always a goal worth working towards and we’re excited that we’re able to assist you in your journey.
-Wishing you the best in all your health and fitness endeavors!
+We sincerely hope Optimum's list of recommended fitness apps and websites helped you to decide on one worth subscribing to!
+Improving your health and working to get into better shape is always a goal worth working towards and we're excited that we're able to assist you in your journey.
+Additionally, if you're in need of a faster Internet speed or better mobile package for these fitness apps - you know we've got the back!
+We wish you all the best in all your health and fitness endeavors!